Giggle and Hoot

-Giggle and Hoot was an Australian children's television "wrap-around" program block that aired on the ABC Kids channel.
+Giggle and Hoot is an Australian children's television "wrap-around" program block that aired on the ABC Kids channel.
 The series was produced from 2009 to 2019, with the final episodes airing in 2020, and depicted the adventures of Jimmy Giggle (played by Jimmy Rees) and his best friend, Hoot the Owl (played by Damian Wagland).
 It also aired on ABC from 2009 to 2011.
 In later seasons, they were joined by a second owl called Hootabelle (played by Jemma Armstrong) along with other friends and their toys.

 Characters

 Jimmy Giggle

 In the program, Jimmy Giggle is shown to enjoy mending objects and a talent for creating new things out of everyday items; for instance, he used a bath to make a bed, and the walls of his house were sewn and buttoned together.
 He also has a magic button that he relies on which never works.
 A dinosaur named Giggleosaurus is Jimmy Giggle's favourite toy.
 He plays several musical instruments, including the ukulele, double bass, baritone saxophone, piano, and guitar.